 If you’re a driving instructor venturing out into the world of dual controls, you might be wondering where to start.
-Well, if you’re in the market for a new car, you can purchase cars that come with dual controls.
+Well, if you’re in the market for a new car, you can purchase cars that come with dual pedals.
 You could also lease a dual control car.
-The easiest option by far, however, is to get your current car fitted with dual controls.
+The easiest option by far, however, is to get your current car fitted with them.

 He-Man Dual Controls

 Coming in at around £135, He-Man Dual Controls are a popular option for many ADIs.
 These controls are made specifically for each car model.
 That is, the controls you have fitted to your car will differ slightly from the ones fitted to another car model.
 One of the biggest disadvantages to He-Man Dual Controls is this inflexibility—if you switch cars, you won’t be able to transfer your controls.
 This means that you’ll have to fork out for another set.

 Whilst more expensive than He-Man Dual Controls—at around £203.95—Universal Dual Controls are often a more cost-effective option for instructors.
 That’s because they’re made to fit any vehicle.
 This means that, if you do switch cars, you can move your controls over.
 Considering most instructors will change cars at least once during their career, it does save money in the long run.
 The only part that will need replacing is the cables.

 Whilst there are no rules stating that they are for instructors only, there’s not much point in members of the public getting these controls fitted.
 After all, the only reason you’d need them is to help teach someone how to drive, and, whilst your instruction would undoubtedly be helpful, it doesn’t measure up to professional tuition from an ADI.
 If you were hoping to make a pretty penny by teaching a few learners on the side, you should be aware that it’s illegal to do so if you’re not a certified instructor.